|Title:||Guide to the State Code of Ethics|

 Pursuant to state law, the University is required to adopt in cooperation with the Office of State Ethics, an ethics statement as it relates to the mission of the University.
-The Code of Ethics for Public Officials (Connecticut General Statutes Section 1-79 et seq.) sets forth principles of ethical conduct that all state employees, including employees of the University, must observe.
-All employees of the University are expected to become familiar with the Code and are expected to comply with all of its provisions.
+The Code of Ethics for Public Officials (the Code) sets forth principles of ethical conduct that all state employees, including employees of the University, must observe.
+All employees of the University are expected to become familiar with the Code and comply with all its provisions.
 This statement is intended to be a general guide to assist you in determining what conduct is prohibited so that it may be avoided.
-It is not intended to supersede the Code of Ethics for Public Officials.
+It is not intended to supersede the Code.
 Please note that under state statute, compliance with the Code is the responsibility of the employee, not the University.

-The following general provisions of the Code of Ethics are applicable to all employees of the University of Connecticut:
+The following general provisions of the Code are applicable to all employees of the University of Connecticut:

-- GIFTS: In general, employees are prohibited from accepting gifts, discounts or gratuities of any kind from donors: (1) doing business with or seeking to do business with the University; (2) directly regulated by the University; (3) known to be a registered lobbyist or a lobbyist’s representative, or; (4) pre-qualified under Conn.
+- GIFTS: In general, employees are prohibited from accepting gifts, discounts or gratuities of any kind from prohibited donors: (1) doing business with or seeking to do business with the University; (2) directly regulated by the University; (3) known to be a registered lobbyist or a lobbyist’s representative, or; (4) pre-qualified under Conn.
 Gen. Stat. §4a-100.
 A list of registered lobbyists can be found on the web site of the Office of State Ethics.
 Certain items are excluded from the definition of “gift,” including: items offered to the public at large (for example, trinkets provided at an open house), items valued at under $10, food and beverage up to $50 in a calendar year from each donor and training for a product purchased by the University provided such training is offered to all customers of that vendor.
-“Gifts to the state” are also permitted long as the gifts facilitate University actions of functions.
+“Gifts to the state” are also permitted as long as the gifts facilitate University actions or functions.
 If an employee is offered a benefit from someone other than the prohibited donors listed above, and the benefit is offered because of the employee’s position at the University, the total value of benefits received from one source in a year must not exceed $100.
 Additionally, supervisors may only accept gifts valued at no more than $100 from a subordinate; a subordinate may only accept gifts valued at no more than $100 from his/her supervisor.
+This provision not only applies to direct supervisors and subordinates, but to any individual up or down the chain of command.
 Questions regarding specific facts and circumstances surrounding various gift-giving scenarios should be directed to the University’s Ethics Liaison or the Office of State Ethics.

-- OUTSIDE EMPLOYMENT: No employee may accept outside employment that will impair his or her independence of judgment with regard to his/her state duties or would encourage the disclosure of confidential information gained in state service.
-Additionally, although an employee may use his/her expertise, he/she may not use his/her state position to obtain outside employment.
-An employee is not allowed to use his/her business address, telephone number, title or status in any way to promote, advertise or solicit personal business.
-Employees interested in pursuing outside employment may seek and receive written approval from their Department Head and, if uncertain about the application of the Code, the Office of State Ethics.
-For faculty and professional staff, the University of Connecticut Laws and By-Laws specifically address consulting, private professional practice, teaching, and other outside employment situations.
-Members of the AAUP bargaining unit must adhere to the University’s Faculty Consulting Policy as well as the policy on assigning textbooks which they have authored.
+- OUTSIDE EMPLOYMENT: No employee may accept outside employment that will impair their independence of judgment with regard to their state duties or would encourage the disclosure of confidential information gained in state service.
+Additionally, although an employee may use their expertise, they may not use their state position to obtain outside employment.
+An employee is not allowed to use their business address, telephone number, title or status in any way to promote, advertise or solicit personal business.
+Employees interested in pursuing outside employment may seek and receive written approval from their Supervisor and, if uncertain about the application of the Code, the Ethics Liaison or the Office of State Ethics.
+For faculty and professional staff, the University of Connecticut By-Laws specifically address consulting, private professional practice, teaching, and other outside employment situations.
+Faculty and members of the AAUP bargaining unit must adhere to the University’s Faculty Consulting policy as well as the policy on assigning textbooks which they have authored.
 Union members are referred to contract articles, if such exist, relating to outside employment in their respective collective bargaining agreements.
-If you are thinking about an opportunity for outside employment, you may also consult with the University’s ethics liaison for guidance.
+If you are thinking about an opportunity for outside employment, you may also consult with the University’s Ethics Liaison for guidance.

 - FINANCIAL BENEFIT: Employees may not use their official position or confidential information gained in their service for personal financial benefit, or the financial benefit of a family member or a business with which they, or a family member, are associated.
 Employees are prohibited from using state time, personnel or materials, including telephones, computers, e-mail systems, fax machines, copy machines, state vehicles and any other supplies, for personal, non-state related purposes.
 It is understood, however, that incidental use of state property for personal use is permissible so long as you reimburse the state for any identifiable charges.

-- CONTRACTS WITH THE STATE: Employees, their immediate family members, and/or a business with which an employee or his/her family member is associated may not enter into a contract with the state valued at $100 or more, unless the contract has been awarded through an open and public process.
+- CONTRACTS WITH THE STATE: Employees, their immediate family members, and/or a business with which an employee or their family member is associated may not enter into a contract with the state valued at $100 or more, unless the contract has been awarded through an open and public process.
+The Code permits an exemption for contracts with a public institution of higher education to support a collaboration with such institution to develop and commercialize any invention or discovery.
 The Office of State Ethics has ruled that immediate family members may not be hired as an independent contractor unless there has been an open and public process.

 - No employee of the University will engage in partisan political activities while on state time.
 Additionally, no employee will use state materials or equipment for the purpose of influencing a political election of any sort.

 The State Code of Ethics contains several provisions regarding post-state employment.
-Prior to leaving employment with the University, all employees should review the applicable rules and, if necessary, seek guidance from The Office of State Ethics.
+Prior to leaving employment with the University, all employees should review the applicable rules and, if necessary, seek guidance from the Ethics Liaison or The Office of State Ethics.

-- Section 1-84b(a): You may not represent anyone concerning any particular matter in which you personally and substantially participated while in state service in which the state has a substantial interest.
+- You may not represent anyone concerning any particular matter in which you personally and substantially participated while in state service in which the state has a substantial interest.

-- Section 1-84b(b): You may not, for one year, represent anyone before your former agency for compensation
+- You may not, for one year, represent anyone before your former agency for compensation